 The results of your breast augmentation surgery will be long-lasting.
 You will find it easier to wear certain styles of clothing and swimwear.

-Like many women who have had breast augmentation, you may also have a boost in self-confidence.
+Like many women who have had breast augmentation, you may feel satisfied with your overall appearance.
 To get a better concept of your potential results, view breast augmentation before and after photos in our gallery.

 Implants may need to be replaced or revised

 It’s important to know that your breast implants are not permanent and may require replacement during your lifetime.
-You should expect to have future visits with your plastic surgeon to discuss changes in your breasts.
+You should expect to have future visits with your breast augmentation surgeon to discuss changes in your breasts.

 Over time, your breasts can change due to aging, weight fluctuations, hormonal factors, and gravity.
 If, after years, you become dissatisfied with the appearance of your breasts, you may choose to undergo a breast lift or implant exchange to restore a more youthful contour.